About

 [ Inactivity Decay ]

 A rating earned two years ago and undefended isn't worth as much as one earned last month.
-Fighters inactive for 12+ months see their rating drift back toward 1500.
-Not a punishment — an acknowledgment of uncertainty about what they currently are.
+Division ratings inactive for 12+ months get a current freshness adjustment toward 1500.
+Fight results still update from fight-night skill signals, not a pre-fight layoff penalty.

 [ Confidence Scores ]